Category: Apps/Accessories

 KAZ’s NEW SEN/Dyslexia typing software was developed with advice and guidance from the British Dyslexia Research Trust.

-Incorporating a multi-sensory approach throughout and available with US and UK accents and keyboards, it teaches typing skills whilst minimizing disturbances related to visual stress, by means of a unique ‘Preference Screen’ – tailor making the course to individual’s needs.
+Incorporating a multi-sensory approach throughout and available with US and UK accents and keyboards, it teaches typing skills whilst minimizing disturbances related to visual stress, by means of a unique ‘Preference Screen’ – tailoring the course to individual’s needs.

 Preferences include:-

-• A choice of coloured background/filter screens – for reducing white screen glare.
+• A choice of colored background/filter screens – for reducing white screen glare.

-• A choice of 2 specific research based background/filter colours – for steading letter movement and blurring.
+• A choice of 2 specific research-based background/filter colors – for steadying letter movement and blurring.

 • A choice of dyslexic friendly typefaces – for ease of reading.